justpy-org/justpy/docs/tutorial/html_components.md

 ```

 The link above goes to the Python.org web page.
 If you want the link to open in a new window, set the `target` attribute of the `A` component instance to '_blank'

 If you want to link to an element on the page, use the `bookmark` attribute and assign to it the element you want to link to.
 If you want to scroll to the element, instead of jumping instantly, set the `scroll` attribute to `True`.

+### scroll example
 ```python
 import justpy as jp